codewitch-honey-crisis/gfx_demo/README.md

 I recommend the [Espressif ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-wrover-kit.html) development board which has an integrated ILI9341 display and several other pre-wired peripherals, plus an integrated debugger and a superior USB to serial bridge with faster upload speeds.
 They can be harder to find than a standard ESP32 devboard, but I found them at JAMECO and Mouser for about \$40 USD.
 They're well worth the investment if you do ESP32 development.
 The integrated debugger, though very slow compared to a PC, is faster than you can get with an external JTAG probe attached to a standard WROVER devboard.

-Most of you however, will be using one or more of the "generic-esp32" configurations.
+Most of you however, will be using one or more of the generic esp32 configurations.
+First decide which framework you want to use - ESP-IDF, or Arduino.
 At the bottom of the screen in the blue bar of VS Code, there is a configuration switcher.
 It should be set at Default to start, but you can change it by clicking on default.
 A list of many configurations will drop down from the top of the screen.
-From there, you can choose which generic-esp32 setup you have, based on the display attached to it.
+From there, you can choose which generic esp32 setup you have, based on the display attached to it, and with it, which framework you want to use.

 In order to wire all this up, refer to *wiring\_guide.txt* which has display wirings for SPI and I2C displays.
 Keep in mind some display vendors name their pins with non-standard names.
 For example, on some displays `MOSI` might be labled as `DIN` or `A0`.
 You make have to do some googling to find out the particulars for your device.

 Before you can run it, you must Upload Filesystem Image under the Platform IO sidebar - Tasks.